Blamechance/quartz/content/Digital-Cottage/Books/The Psychology of Money - Housel.md

 ---
 kindle-sync:
-  bookId: '20304'
+  bookId: "20304"
-  title: 'The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness'
+  title: "The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness"
   author: Morgan Housel
   highlightsCount: 18
+title: The Psychology of Money - Housel
 ---

 # The Psychology of Money - Morgan Housel